Special Topics Courses

 - General Courses.
 These include traditional lecture, seminar, studio, and other instructional methods, not described below, conducted in a face-to-face format.
-Such courses must include at least 14 hours of instructional time and at least 28 hours of out-of-class assignments (homework) per course credit.
+Such courses must include at least 15 hours of instructional time (including the final exam period) and at least 30 hours of out-of-class assignments (homework) per course credit.
 Typical semester meeting patterns for a three-credit course involve three 50-minute class periods, two 80-minute class periods, or one 180-minute class period per week.

 - Laboratories.
 These include at least 28 instructional hours per credit.
 During the semester, laboratories typically meet once a week for at least 110 minutes.

 - Music Instruction.
 Consistent with guidelines provided by the National Association of Schools of Music, each Music Instruction (MUI) course requires half an hour of direct instruction per week over 14 weeks for each credit, with students expected to practice for an additional three hours per week.

 - Independent Activities.
 Required hours for independent studies, internships, and tutorial studies are specified under policies about individualized courses.